by Tracy Johnson

 Krystina makes it a point to make a personal connection:

-It’s not that hard to expand a personal network.
-Just use existing contacts from pros who already know and love you.
+Expanding a personal network takes time, but is easy.
 Everyone has a program director, former boss or instructor that knows folks you don’t.
-Most will be flattered to help spread the word to decision makers.
+Most will be flattered to spread the word.

 She talks about how she networks through her circle of influencers:

-Each new contact expands your network.
 Stay in touch with contacts by reaching out regularly.
 Chances are, you’ll hit it off with one or more.
-This could turn into a mentoring relationship, and will become a resource when they hear of an opening.

 Maybe you don’t have a personal contact that can open those doors.
 That’s okay.
 Start knocking.
 Some doors will open.